lucasmelin/lucasmelin-hugo/content/blog/meryra.md

         "date": "2014-11-17"
 }

-# Meryra, right hand of the Heretic King

 Although it was never finished and remains unoccupied, the tomb of Meryra located in Amarna is notable since it casts a light on an important time in Egyptian history; that of the “Heretic Pharaoh” Akhenaten and his wife Nefertiti.

 Meryre or Meryra was the only person to have without a doubt served as High Priest of Aten.
 He also held the title of Fan-bearer on the Right Side of the King.
 Being the king’s right-hand man ensured him a prime burial location in the king’s new city.